coleygroup/shepherd-score/README.md

 ## Scoring and Alignment Examples

-Jupyter notebook tutorials/examples for extraction, scoring, and alignments are found in the `examples` folder.
+Jupyter notebook tutorials/examples for extraction, scoring, and alignments are found in the [`examples`](./examples/) folder.
 Some minimal exmamples are below.

+### Extraction
 Extraction of interaction profiles.

 ```python